SaiRevanth-J/bipolar-test/README.md

   c) In repo setting added Webhook to automate the jenkins job whenever there is new push to repo.

-3.Launced Jenkins-Server for CI/CD pipeline,Monitoring and Test-server for appliction deployment  :-
+3.Launced Jenkins-Server for CI/CD pipeline,Monitoring and Test-server for application deployment  :-

   a) In AWS jenkins-server and test-server are  launched .